 Travel, accommodation and complimentary entries will be limited and decisions will be made at the sole discretion of the Elite Athlete Coordinator.

 Our elite program is designed to attract top of class runners to The Times Columnist 10K.
 Elite runners must qualify using the criteria below and contact our elite coordinator before April 22nd, 2019.

 - Open women 37:00

 - Master women (40+) 41:00

-- Prize money will be given in the following categories this year: Overall, Canadian Resident, Island resident, Masters and top overall M/F Juniors (19 and under).
+- Prize money will be given in the following categories this year: Overall, Canadian Resident, Island resident and Masters

 - Prize money awards are equal for men and women.